Sharda University Admissions 2025

 C: Share forfeited balance

-Q14.
+Q 14.
 Identify the correct sequence to find out profit after tax while preparing comparative income statement

 A. Deduct expenses